When Access Disappears

 Julian waited.

-“Peripheral neuropathy was the diagnosis.
-It was the result of years spent moving incorrectly, with joints pushed too far, muscles held too tight, and nerves trapped in between.”
+“Peripheral neuropathy.
+It’s the result of years of moving wrong, joints pushed too far, muscles too tight, nerves trapped in between.”

-It explained the heat crawling down my shin, the sudden jolt in my calf when I turned too fast.
-The numb spots I couldn’t feel anymore.
-The burning that came without warning.
+It explained the heat crawling down my shin, the jolt in my calf when I turned too quickly, the numb spots I couldn’t feel anymore, the burning that came without warning.

 “It’s been building,” I said.
-“It came on slow, sharp in places, easy to ignore until it wasn’t.”
+“Sharp in places, easy to ignore until it wasn’t.”

 “I’ve seen the signs.”

-He didn’t pull away.
-Just let the silence settle.
+He didn’t pull away, just let the silence settle.
 Then his arm came around me again—unhurried, certain.
-He held me like someone who wasn’t afraid to know the whole thing.
-Not just the brace, or the scans.
-But this—what it did beneath the surface.
+He held me like someone who wasn’t afraid to see the whole thing—not just the brace or the scans, but what lay beneath.

 “You were compensating.”

-“I didn’t see it,” he said, quietly.
-Then, uncharacteristically too sharp, “How could I not see it?”
+“I didn’t see it,” he said quietly, then uncharacteristically sharp, “How could I not see it?”

 “I didn’t want to be looked at like that,” I said.